 It may not be easy to send your child to prekindergarten for the first time, especially when they are only three or four years old.
 However, providing your child with a high-quality early childhood education will prepare them for better success in all aspects of life.
-Trinity Lutheran Classical School in Miles City, MT provides preschoolers with a solid foundation in social, pre-academic, and general life skills that will help them succeed in school and beyond.
-According to research, those who complete early childhood education programs go on to have improved academic success decreased imprisonment rates, and greater life satisfaction.
+Trinity Lutheran Classical School in Miles City, MT, provides preschoolers with a solid foundation in social, pre-academic, and general life skills that will help them succeed in school and beyond.
+Research shows that those who complete early childhood education programs have improved academic success, decreased imprisonment rates, and greater life satisfaction.

 Young students learn best by playing.
 If initial exposure to classroom early learning occurs in an overly academic setting, the student may fail to acquire a strong sense of curiosity and become disinterested in school.
 A good preschool fosters a desire to learn that youngsters will carry with them throughout their entire academic careers and beyond.
 Trinity Lutheran Classical School in Miles City allows preschoolers to learn in methods that interest them, allowing them to form a positive rapport with early learning.

 Children spend a significant amount of time in prekindergarten with other people who are not members of their families.
 The setting provides numerous opportunities to make friends, collaborate, listen, and develop basic communication skills.

 When kids play and engage in activities with their friends, petty disputes that cause irritation, rage, and other emotional problems are nearly unavoidable.
 These clashes provide opportunities for teachable moments.
 Trinity Lutheran Classical School in Miles City teaches students to consider how their actions affect others and to develop interpersonal problem-solving skills.

 Teachers provide various entertainment and fun activities to assist students in developing pre-literacy skills.
 Students sing ABC songs, learn verses to help them differentiate between sounds, listen to stories, and play with alphabet letter blocks.